 - Open Access Overview: provides an introduction to OA for those new to the concept.

 - How Open Is It?, published by Public Library of Science (PLoS) and Scholarly Publishing and Academic Resources Coalition (SPARC), outlines the core components of OA with the goal of helping authors make informed decisions on where to publish based on journal policies.
 Also on this page are multiple translations of a printable brochure.

 - Get More from Your Academic Research, published by CreateChange, suggests practical ways that OA can provide greater returns on your research.

 Why is open access publishing important?

 The goal of open access is to improve upon the traditional scholarly publishing system by making research more accessible.
 More and more governmental and private funding agencies are requiring open access to research they fund.
 The time is ripe for improvement because of the convergence of four factors:

 InternetThe internet offers the potential to maximize the visibility and impact of scholarly research.

 - Copyright: by protecting their copyrights authors can increase access their scholarship.

 - Costs: the cost and the number of scholarly journals have escalated to the point where no single institution can afford to provide access to them all.

 How can I identify open access journals in my field?

 The number and quality of OA journals is growing.
 Here are some resources to help you identify OA journals that you may want to consider as publishing outlets:

 - Did you know that 31% (3,750 titles our of over 12,000 total) of the journals covered by Web of Science are open access?

 - Directory of Open Access Journals (DOAJ) is the primary source for tracking OA journals.
 The DOAJ currently lists over 8,000 journals.

-- Three prominent OA publishers are: PLOS: Public Library of Science, BioMed Central, and Hindawi Publishing.
+- Some prominent OA publishers include: PLOS: Public Library of Science, BioMed Central, Hindawi Publishing, and Open Humanities Press.